David Keith (actor): Personal life

 Keith graduated from the University of Tennessee with a Bachelor of Arts in Speech and Theater.

-Keith married Nancy Clark, a realtor, in 2000; the couple divorced in 2016.
+Keith married Nancy Clark, a realtor, in 2000; they divorced in 2016.
 They have two children, Presley and Coulter.
 He is an avid University of Tennessee Volunteers fan and is present on the sidelines for Volunteer football games when his schedule allows.

 Keith was a National Advisory Board member and spokesperson for PROTECT: The National Association to Protect Children.
-Keith was present during the sentencing phase for John Couey, who was convicted of kidnapping, raping, and murdering Jessica Lunsford.
+He was present during the sentencing phase for John Couey, who was convicted of kidnapping, raping, and murdering Jessica Lunsford.
 Keith said that he was planning on going to Washington, D.C., with Mark Lunsford after the sentencing, to lobby Congress for more support of sex offender laws.
 Keith gave an interview with Tampa Bay ABC affiliate WFTS-TV, and was quoted as saying:One of the great things I said about Mark (Lunsford) is he wants justice and he wants closure in this; he wants justice for his daughter.
-But what he really wants is to protect children and if we can get child molesters in jail, that's the way you protect children!
+But, what he really wants is to protect children and if we can get child molesters in jail, that's the way you protect children!

+Notwithstanding the above, Keith has been accused by actor Wil Wheaton of personally abusing, and enabling the abuse, of child actors on the set of the 1987 movie The Curse.